Product Liability

 EU Court of Justice Clarifies Limitation Periods and Fault-Based Liability Under Product Liability Directive (Case C-338/24)

-The CJEU has ruled that the EU Product Liability Directive allows parallel national fault-based claims and confirmed that limitation periods begin when damage is identified, not when it is medically finalized.
-This decision increases litigation exposure by enabling dual-track liability claims and underscores the critical need for rigorous post-market vigilance to mitigate negligence risks.
+The Court of Justice of the European Union has ruled that the Product Liability Directive allows parallel national fault-based claims and confirmed that limitation periods begin when damage is first identified.
+This decision increases litigation exposure for manufacturers by enabling dual-track liability and underscores the necessity of robust post-market vigilance to manage long-term legal risks.

 eur-lex.europa.euEuropean UnionEuropean Union